ctu-geoforall-lab-projects/bp-kala-2017/docs/source/user_guide.rst

   * route information - name, monitoring speed, total monitoring time, total distance;

-  * information about the part of the track, that has no data avaiable (where the track exceeds the raster) - time, distance;
+  * information about the part of the track, that has no data available (where the track exceeds the raster) - time, distance;

   * estimatited radiation values - maximum and average dose rate, total dosage;